 Have you been doing it like how we’ve been doing it?

 Have you been diving into mountains of popcorn, fried fish skin, and banana chips?
 Dipping mango into pla wan like there’s no tomorrow?
-And using bingsu not just as a means to battle the heat but satisfy that raging sweet tooth, too?
+And using bingsu not just as a means to battle the on-again off-again heat but satisfy that raging sweet tooth, too?

 As we’re staying in more and going out less, there’s no denying that our snack game has reached new levels and high scores.
 Granted, online yoga sessions are a fun way to work up a sweat in your Sathorn condo on a Saturday afternoon, but nothing quite beats the thrill of a Netflix binge with a glass of wine/champagne/tequila and a snack to suit come 8pm.